Table of Contents

 Note

-Not all EIF files support seeking.
-Use the IsSeekable property to check if the current EIF file supports seeking.
+Not all EIF files support seek playback.
+You can use the IsSeekable property to check whether the currently playing EIF file supports seek playback.

 Note

-Only EIF files recorded using H264 format with proper stop calls support seeking.
-If the EIF file doesn't support seeking, calling Seek(double) has no effect.
+Only EIF files recorded using H264 format and with normal stop recording calls support seek playback.
+If the EIF file does not support seek playback, calling Seek(double) will have no effect.

 Playback speed control